 A simple guide on how to receive credit card payments

-There are almost as many ways to receive credit card payments at your business as there are credit card payments to be made, and there are multiple alternatives when it comes to the devices or systems used to accept the payments that you receive.
+There are almost as many ways to receive credit card payments at your business as there are credit card payments to be made, and there are multiple alternatives when it comes to the credit card machines or systems used to accept the payments that you receive.
 How you receive credit card payments is a function of a number of things including: how your business operates, how your customers buy and pay, and other goals you have for your business, e.g. enhancing data security, preventing more fraud, or increasing the types of payments you can receive.
 Here's a quick look at some of the devices and payment systems used most to receive credit card payments.

 Swipe machines have been the most common path to receive credit card payments for years.
 These devices are driven by the magnetic stripe, or mag stripe, on the back of cards.
 The advent of chip cards and chip card technology, however, make swipe machines a less likely road for your business to follow.
 Magnetic stripe data is subject to fraudulent use by card criminals if that data is stolen through breach or if the physical card is stolen.
 Stopping the use of fraudulent card data at the point-of-sale is the principal driver behind EMV.